-1 Document EB111/12.
+1 Document EB113/13.

-- 1. ENDORSES the recommendations contained in Genomics and world health; 1 - 2.
-URGES Member States to give high priority to adopting the recommendations and to mobilize all concerned scientific, social, political and economic resources in order: - (1) to frame national genomic policies and strategies, and to set up mechanisms for assessing relevant technologies, cost effectiveness, ethical review structures, legal, social and economic implications, regulatory systems, and the need for public awareness; - (2) to strengthen existing, or establish new centres and institutions engaged in genomics research with a view to strengthening national capacity and accelerating application of the advances in genomics relevant to countries' health problems; - 3.
-CALLS UPON Member States to assure greater collaboration between the private sector, the scientific community, civil society, and other relevant stakeholders, in order to find creative and equitable ways of mobilizing more resources for genomics research targeted at the health needs of developing countries, building capacity and resolving issues related to intellectual property; - 4.
-REQUESTS the Director-General: - (1) to provide support to Member States for framing national policies and strategies and strengthening capacity so that they can benefit from the advances in genomics relevant to their health problems; - (2) to promote WHO's role in convening regional and international forums and fostering partnerships among the main stakeholders to mobilize resources, contribute to building capacity, and find innovative solutions to issues related to intellectual property rights associated with advances derived from genomics.
+- 1. TAKES NOTE OF the recommendations contained in the report of the Advisory Committee on Health Research on genomics and world health;1 - 2.
+ADOPTS, for the purposes of the present resolution and all subsequent activities of WHO, the following definition of genomics: genomics is the study of genes, their functions and related techniques; - 3.
+URGES Member States to consider adopting the said recommendations and to mobilize all concerned scientific, social, political and economic parties in order: - (1) to frame national genomic policies and strategies, and to set up mechanisms for assessing relevant technologies, cost-effectiveness, ethical review structures, legal, social and economic implications, regulatory systems particularly with regard to safety, and the need for public awareness; - (2) to strengthen existing, or establish new, centres and institutions engaged in genomics research with a view to strengthening national capacity and accelerating the ethical application of the advances in genomics relevant to countries' health problems; - 4.
+CALLS UPON Member States to facilitate greater collaboration among the private sector, the scientific community, civil society, and other relevant stakeholders in particular within the United Nations system, and engagement in dialogue in order to find creative and equitable ways of mobilizing more resources for genomics research targeted at the health needs of developing countries and building capacity in such areas as bioethics and bioinformatics; - 5.
+REQUESTS the Director-General: - (1) to provide support to Member States for framing national policies and strategies and strengthening capacity so that they can benefit from the advances in genomics relevant to their health problems; - (2) to promote WHO's role in collaboration with relevant United Nations bodies in convening regional and international forums and fostering partnerships among the main stakeholders in order to mobilize resources, contribute to building capacity, and find innovative solutions to issues associated with advances in genomics research.